ibm-cloud-docs/hpc-ibm-spectrumlsf/web-services-config-lsfclients.md

 The IBM Cloud LSF Plugin is a cloud-native plugin for the IBM Cloud CLI that allows users to interact with LSF clusters deployed in IBM Cloud environments.

-1. Remove the `$HOME/.bluemix/plugins/lsf` if it exists from your client or local system using the command - `rm –fr  ~/.bluemix`
+1. Remove the $HOME/.bluemix/plugins/lsf file if it exists from your client or local system using the command: `rm -rf "$HOME/.bluemix"`

 2. Download the `lws_client10.1.0.15.tar.Z` package from the [IBM Fix Central](https://www.ibm.com/support/fixcentral/swg/downloadFixes?parent=IBM%20Spectrum%20Computing&product=ibm/Other+software/IBM+Spectrum+LSF&release=All&platform=All&function=fixId&fixids=lsf-10.1.0.15-spk-2025-Apr-build602430&includeRequisites=1&includeSupersedes=0&downloadMethod=http&login=true).